 Our attorneys understand how devastating catastrophic injuries are to individuals and their families.
 A traumatic brain or spinal cord injury causes long-term (and often permanent) disabilities that can prevent a person from living independently and being self-reliant.
-If a loved one has suffered a catastrophic injury, the compassionate lawyers from our Bartow and Lakeland offices can help.
-Proudly serving Polk County, Central Florida, a brain and spinal cord injury lawyer from Moody Law has the experience, knowledge, and drive needed to help your family obtain just compensation.
+If a loved one has suffered a catastrophic injury, the compassionate lawyers from our offices can help.
+Proudly serving Central Florida and Polk County, including Lakeland, Bartow, Winter Haven, and Haines City, a brain and spinal cord injury lawyer from Moody Law has the experience, knowledge, and drive needed to help your family obtain just compensation.
 To schedule a free consultation and case review, contact a personal injury attorney from our Central Florida law firm today.

 - Brain Injury Lawsuits